 FIU is committed to providing a campus climate free from illegal discrimination and/or harassment.
 Anyone within our campus community that has witnessed, or experienced sexual harassment, discrimination, or any form of sexual violence can speak with any of the following Title IX coordinators.

-The Title IX and Equal Opportunity Coordinator oversees all discrimination, harassment and sexual https://compliance.fiu.edu/hotline.html
+The Title IX and Equal Opportunity Coordinator oversees all discrimination, harassment and sexual misconduct complaints made by employees, students, and visitors.
+The Vice-President of Human